Hopding/pdf-lib/README.md

 Two of `pdf-lib`'s design requirements since its inception are to:
 1. Support modification (editing) of existing documents.
-2. Work in all JavaScript environments - not just in Node or a browser.
+2. Work in all JavaScript environments - not just in Node or the browser.

 There are other good open source JavaScript PDF libraries available.
-But most of them can only _create_ documents, they cannot _modify_ existing ones (e.g. [`pdfkit`](https://github.com/devongovett/pdfkit), [`jspdf`](https://github.com/MrRio/jsPDF), [`pdfmake`](https://github.com/bpampuch/pdfmake)).
-There is at least one NodeJS library ([`hummus`](https://github.com/galkahana/HummusJS)) capable of both creating and modifying PDF documents.
+However, most of them can only _create_ documents, they cannot _modify_ existing ones (e.g. [`pdfkit`](https://github.com/devongovett/pdfkit), [`jspdf`](https://github.com/MrRio/jsPDF), [`pdfmake`](https://github.com/bpampuch/pdfmake)). ([`hummus`](https://github.com/galkahana/HummusJS)) is a NodeJS library capable of both creating and modifying PDF documents.
 However, `hummus` is a Node wrapper around a [C++ library](https://github.com/galkahana/PDF-Writer).
 This means that it cannot run in _all_ JavaScript environments.
 For example, you cannot use `hummus` in the Browser or in React Native.

 ## Features
 * Create new PDFs